 Bulbinella cauda-felis is widespread in the winter rainfall area of South Africa, growing on sandstone, granite, or clay.
 The first two photos were taken by Bob Rutemoeller and Mary Sue Ittner near Middelpos September 2006.
 The last was taken by Cameron McMaster in the Komsberg September 2011.

 Bulbinella elegans grows in clay soils in karroid scrub or renosterveld in dry areas of the South African Cape Floral province.
 It flowers August to September.
-Photographed by Bob Rutemoeller and Mary Sue Ittner near Middelpos September 2006.
+The first four photos taken by Bob Rutemoeller and Mary Sue Ittner near Middelpos September 2006.
+The last photo was also taken near Middelpos by Cameron McMaster.

 Bulbinella nutans grows in damp peaty soils and flowers July-October.
 The first picture was taken by Andrew Harvie.
 The next two by Bob Rutemoeller September 2006 in the Komsberg.
 The last photo was taken by Cameron McMaster.